 Professor Mark Williams with colleagues around the world.
 There should be an accompanying CD.
 It aims to help you to reduce

 anxiety and stress and to give you greater control over the way your mind works.
 Find out more at: Good Reads Amazon Library record See also: Similar library books – several have accompanying CD’s.
 Click for More books on Mindfulness.

 – Tony Attwood, Complete Guide to Asperger’s Syndrome See Library record

-– Simon Baron-Cohen, Autism & Asperger syndrome: the facts See Library record
+– Simon Baron-Cohen, Autism & Asperger syndrome: the facts See: The author Library record

 There are many books in Lincolnshire Libraries on the 17th century physicist and mathematician Isaac Newton, several of which can be found in the Grantham branch.
 Some historians believe he had Asperger’s Syndrome.
 See: Library search and also Famous People.